This Spring, get a FREE quote for worldwide health cover for you and your family: 24 hour... Find out more...

 Use the Notificación Transmisión de Vehículos form.

-- Notification of sale form (Notificación Transmisión de Vehículos): Click here (PDF in Spanish)
+- Notification of sale form (Notificación Transmisión de Vehículos): Click here (Spanish)

 It is important to make sure that the transfer is properly completed, otherwise the seller may be held responsible for the unpaid tax or fines incurred by the new owner.
 The seller may apply to the local Traffic Office for deregistration papers (baja de vehículo) to avoid later consequences.